 I know, I know.
 After a long winter, you are anxious to get out into the garden and start planting.
 It’s been beautifully warm for several days, surely it’s time to start gardening.
 Right?
-Wrong.

-I hate to burst your bubble, but you really need to pay attention to last average frost dates for your area.
 Every year, about the 1st week of May, I have a dozen people asking me if they can start their garden.
 The answer: Probably not.
 Because no matter how nice the weather is on May 5th, I promise you that sometime before May 20th there will be a cold snap–or worse, a snow storm.
 It happens every year.
 Always.

 So when can I start gardening?